piekarskipiotr/Tasks_cmd/README.md

 # Tasks_cmd
-Program running via cmd on windows os computers, allows you to adding, manage them(editing and deleting)
+Program running via cmd on windows os computers, allows you to adding, managing them(editing and deleting)

 Program has been written for practise a java on desktop.